-Car collisions are serious and often traumatic events, and the moments following them are filled with adrenaline and confusion.
+Car wrecks are serious and often traumatic events, and the moments following them are filled with adrenaline and confusion.
 It can be difficult to think clearly immediately after an accident.
 But it’s important to compose yourself so you can handle the situation appropriately.

 With winter not too far away now, collisions and accidents will be even more frequent.
 We hope you never have to use this information, but we’ve gathered a list of “Dos and Don’ts” to keep in mind nonetheless.

 Do immediately call 911

 Regardless of circumstances and before all else, you must alert the authorities by calling 911.
 They will send all appropriate emergency services to the scene.
 If no one’s hurt, you’ll still need a police report when it comes to dealing with the insurance companies.
 More on that later.

 Do get out of the vehicle quickly and safely

 If the accident occurred on any sort of roadway, you should exit the vehicle as soon as it’s safe.
 If you’re on the highway—and this is important—you’ll want to exit the vehicle from the passenger side (if possible) and move yourself to the berm, away from the vehicle.

 Do get the other party’s information

 From the slightest of fender benders to serious collisions, it’s critical that all parties exchange insurance and contact information before leaving the scene.
 Ask for the other party’s insurance card and driver’s license so you can write them down yourself.
 The unfortunate reality is many drivers illegally neglect to carry insurance, and they might refuse to give over any details or provide false information.

 Do take pictures

 Nearly every cellphone—smartphone or not—has a camera capable of taking anywhere from good to high-quality pictures.
 Take pictures of the damage to all vehicles involved, as well as the cars’ positions in the roadway.
 You’ll want the police and insurance companies to see where the vehicles were when the collision happened.

 Do gather witness accounts